Vicki J. Greene

 In re Marriage of Felice P. Reyes and David K. Reyes (Reyes v.
 Reyes [2015 WL 7066473]) [see Notable Decisions Tab] represents an interesting split decision from the Court of Appeal when it denied Felice Reyes’s procedural challenges to her decision not to return to a former judge privately retained in 2009 and 2010 (when she was previously represented by different legal counsel) and dismissed David Reyes’s premature appeal of her post-judgment request to modify spousal support.
 Litigants should be more aware of the potential pitfalls of the private “rent-a-judge” system, especially in the family law arena.

 Ms. Greene uses the experience she has gained in these cases to help her understand how best to handle the complexities that can arise with high-profile and high-asset divorces.
 Her high legal standards and ethics have earned her the highest possible rating of AV Preeminent from Martindale-Hubbell (since 2005) and has been repeatedly recognized by Super Lawyers (2015 – 2021).
-Ms. Greene also was recognized on the 2013 Bar Register of Preeminent Attorneys, as one of the top woman attorneys in Southern California by Los Angeles Magazine in 2015, and as a 2015 and 2016 Super Lawyer.
+Ms. Greene also was recognized on the Bar Register of Preeminent Attorneys, as one of the top woman attorneys in Southern California by Los Angeles Magazine in 2015, and as a 2015 through 2019 Super Lawyer.

 Article published: California State Bar Family Law News Issue 2, 2012 Volume 34, No. 2, “Mediation: An Oasis, or Litigation Minefield!” by Vicki J. Greene.
 See Articles Tab.
 Ms. Greene is a recurring guest speaker in Family Law issues for The National Business Institute (NBI) and was a 2014 guest speaker on visitation and custody for Irvine University College of Law.